Estimated reading time: 4 minutes

 Small dogs, especially those without much hair, will benefit from a dog coat or jumper, especially when there is a chill in the air.
 Older and young puppies can also find it difficult to control their body temperatures and maintain body heat.

 When you’ve been out for a winter walk on frosty, icy pavements, get into the habit of always wiping your dog’s paws with a towel when he returns home.
 Snow, ice and salt can build upon his paws, causing painful, cracked areas on his pads.
 Keep the hair short and trimmed between his toes to prevent ice build-up.
 Motorists use de-icers and antifreeze on their cars at this time of the year, but these chemicals can be deadly to your dog if swallowed.
 If your dog licks his paws, he can swallow these toxins when he returns home after a walk.

 As we try to keep our homes warm, be aware of the dangers to your pet from open fires, wood-burning stoves and gas fires.
 Your dog will edge towards the heat without realising that he could be easily burnt.
 A blanket or dog bed should be sufficient to keep him warm while he sleeps.

 Moisturise his skin

 Cold, dry weather can harm your dog’s skin.
-Add a coat and skin supplement to his food, to help to prevent flaky, dry skin.
-Fish and coconut oils are easy food additives that will help to keep his coat healthy and his skin moisturised.
+Add a coat and skin supplement to his food to help to prevent flaky, dry skin.
+Fish and coconut oils are easy food additives that help keep his coat healthy and his skin moisturised.
 A small amount of coconut oil can be rubbed onto your dog’s paws if they appear to be cracking.